Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 “Employment visa means I’m stuck forever.”

 Also no. People transfer visas all the time.
 The real issue is timing and leverage.
+When employed, the employer often controls cancellation and timing.

 Banking and Life Admin